Logistic Regression: Overview and Applications

 Comparison with Linear Regression

-Unlike linear regression, which predicts continuous outcomes, logistic regression focuses on categorical results.
-It uses a sigmoid function to map real values into probabilities between 0 and 1.
+Unlike linear regression, which predicts continuous outcomes, logistic regression focuses on categorical outcomes.
+It uses a sigmoid function to map absolute values into probabilities between 0 and 1.

 Types of Logistic Regression